spookylukey/django-views-the-right-way/source/context_data.rst

 the `date filter
 <https://docs.djangoproject.com/en/3.0/ref/templates/builtins/#date>`_), so we
 just use the ``date`` object rather than a string.
-Our pattern already had an empty context dictionary sitting there, so we just put the value right in.
+Our pattern already had an empty context dictionary sitting there, waiting to be filled up, so we just put the value right in.
 Done!

 Next up: TODO